Most Fairy Tales start with Once Upon a Time. This one did not. Life happens and sometimes life throws things at you that you do not understand why.

-On Easter Sunday, with husband and Coco in the car, we headed to the lake, to look at cottages.
-We where heading to Lake Erie where an old friend had a cottage many years ago and my children had played on the beach.
+On Easter Sunday, with Husband and Coco in the car, we headed to the lake, to look at cottages.
+We were heading to Lake Erie where an old friend had a cottage many years ago and my children had played on the beach.

 That cottage needed to be gutted.
-It hadn’t been touched since the 1970’s.
+It hadn’t been touched since the 1970s.
 It had paneling and orange shag carpeting.
-The walls were to short.
-The bedrooms so small you could only get a bed in them and what I called the walk in closet had three walls about two foot by two foot, no door and four hangers in it.
+The walls were too short.
+The bedrooms were so small you could only get a bed in them and what I called the walk-in closet had three walls about two feet by two feet, no door, and four hangers in it.
 That was a definite NO.

 The first weekend that we had the place, nine of us went up to completely gut the cottage.
-We did it in six and half hours and some where along that time, something happened.
+We did it in six and a half hours and somewhere along that time, something happened.

 We watched everyone enjoying themselves.
 They were talking and laughing.
-Friends were getting to know other fiends.
-There were conversations, music and a barbeque.
+Friends were getting to know other friends.
+There were conversations, music, and a barbecue.
 But mostly there were smiles.